RippedKek/Java-Platformer-Game/README.md

 To modify the game in Eclipse, follow these instructions:

 1. Add the project to Eclipse.
-2. Add the `src` folder as a source folder.
+2. Add the `Sprites` folder as a source folder.
 3. Explore the different packages, each controlling its respective aspect of the game.

 ## Contributing